SAN FRANCISCO POLICE DEPARTMENT

 Q. Once I’m certified as an ALERT volunteer, what happens next?

-A. You will be eligible to participate in our regular ALERT Drills as well as participating in many other drills and multi-agency exercises.
+A. You will be eligible to participate in our regular ALERT Drills as well as other training opportunities and multi-agency exercises.
 You can also take on supporting roles for ALERT by attending community events and meetings to promote ALERT and encourage new volunteers to join.
-You may also be asked to consider becoming an ALERT Team Lead, where you would guide a group of ALERT volunteers in the successful performance of an assigned task or tasks.
+Depending on your level of involvement with the ALERT program (and other factors), you may also be asked to consider becoming an ALERT Team Lead, where you would guide a group of ALERT volunteers in the successful performance of an assigned task or tasks.
 Should a disaster occur, and ALERT be activated, then you would report to one of the two assembly areas for assignment and deployment.

 Q. I am required to respond as a DSW as part of my employment obligations.
 Does it make sense to participate in ALERT if I won’t be able to respond with you during a disaster?

 A. Absolutely.
-ALERT, like NERT, is significantly involved in pre-disaster planning, preparation and educational outreach.
+ALERT is significantly involved in pre-disaster planning, preparation and educational outreach.
 Your involvement and support of these efforts, your participation in our drills, and the knowledge you bring from your employment disaster response obligations are extremely valuable and you will have many opportunities to contribute in other ALERT functions beyond disaster response throughout the year.

 Q. If I report to one of the ALERT assembly / deployment locations during a disaster response, what kinds of tasks might I be assigned?